 The Radiologic Technology curriculum prepares graduates to be competent Medical Radiographers.
-The radiographer is a skilled person qualified by technological education to provide patient services using imaging modalities (as directed by physicians qualified to order and/or perform radiologic procedures) by: applying knowledge of the principles of radiation protection for the patient, self and others; applying knowledge of anatomy, positioning and radiographic techniques to accurately demonstrate anatomical structures on a radiograph; determining exposure factors to achieve optimum radiographic technique with a minimum of radiation exposure to the patient; examining radiographs for the purpose of evaluating technique, positioning and other pertinent technical qualities; exercising discretion and judgment in the performance of medical imaging procedures; providing patient care essential to radiologic procedures; and recognizing emergency patient conditions and initiating lifesaving first aid.
+The radiographer is a skilled person qualified by technological education to provide patient services using imaging modalities (as directed by physicians qualified to order and/or perform radiologic procedures) by: By Applying knowledge of the principles of radiation protection for the patient, self and others; By Applying knowledge of anatomy, positioning and radiographic techniques to accurately demonstrate anatomical structures on a radiograph; By Determining exposure factors to achieve optimum radiographic technique with a minimum of radiation exposure to the patient; By Examining radiographs for the purpose of evaluating technique, positioning and other pertinent technical qualities; By Exercising discretion and judgment in the performance of medical imaging procedures; By Providing patient care essential to radiologic procedures; and By Recognizing emergency patient conditions and initiating lifesaving first aid.